jxhos0/commerce/README.md

 HTML and CSS was used for the front-end design of this website, making use of grid for various elements in the website including the listing cards.

+## How to run the application
+To run the app the only Python package not included in a standard Python install is Django.

+To run the app please follow the below steps:

+- Run your virtual environment (if using one)
+- pip install -r requirements.txt (if you don't already have Django installed)
+- python manage.py runserver

 ## Testing the Site

 If you want to test the site yourself, the login form is alread prefilled out with a test account login details.